 Sure, this might seem a little creepy, but it’s legit, right?
 What’s the problem?

-The 3 Big Problems with Many Public Records Search Companies
+The Three Problems with Many Public Records Search Sites

 During the process, most people search companies also claim that their data is checked against other databases with the same information, in order to ensure it’s correct (we’ll come back around to this in a second).